 Best holiday rental deals in the United Kingdom

-Rent a holiday apartment, home or cottage in the United Kingdom: from $45 per night
+Rent a holiday home, apartment or cottage in the United Kingdom from just $40 per night

 Best holiday homes with a patio or terrace

 Popular holiday rental amenities in the United Kingdom

 Price and Availability Index in United Kingdom

 Holiday Letting Price Information in the United Kingdom

 We analysed holiday cottages, homes and apartments to display a price graph showing the average price per night in the United Kingdom.
 Prices reach their highest point in August, where prices are an average of $228 a night (03/08 - 10/08).
 The cheapest week to book a holiday rental is in November (23/11 - 30/11).

 Holiday Home Availability Information in the United Kingdom

 The availability graph shows the percentage of available rentals in the United Kingdom.
 The week with the highest booking rate in the next 6 months is in May (25/05 - 01/06), where 65% of the holiday lettings are booked.
 It will be easy to find a holiday home that suits you in a week of October (12/10 - 19/10), as 78 of the rentals are still available.